LeteTalete/ing-sw-2023-torre-speroni-vola-robu/README.md

 ## Explanation of the json files
 For a better understanding of the cards and the board's functionalities, please check the file under /deliverables named JsonsReadMe.pdf
+Common Goal Card are customizable.
+However, in order to add a new card, it is mandatory to add its graphic to the code.

 ## Additional functionalities
 We decided to implement a logger to keep track of the server and client activities.
 If you want to use the logger, then you need to add the following command when launching a .jar: